 The NTSB has three main categories of causes and factors for aviation occurrences, namely human-related, environment-related, and aircraft-related causes.
-Humanrelated causes are mainly factors involving pilots and other personnel (e.g., maintenance workers, organization managers etc.).
+Human-related causes are mainly factors involving pilots and other personnel (e.g., maintenance workers, organization managers etc.).
 Environment-related causes and factors are those involving weather; airport, ATC, or navigation facilities; ATC and services; time of day; and terrain.
 Aircraft-related causes and factors include those involving systems and equipment, engines, structures, and performance.

-According to findings of TTSB investigations into possible causes and the NTSB's classification of causes and factors, each occurrence has at least one major cause, and some have two or more causes.
-For instance, a runway excursion occurrence may include the factors termed "pilot," "weather," and "airport facilities," whereas a cabin pressure failure occurrence may result from "system and equipment" and "maintenance worker" factors.
+According to findings of the TTSB investigations into possible causes and the NTSB's classification of causes and factors, each occurrence has at least one major cause, and some have two or more causes.
+For instance, a runway excursion occurrence may include the factors termed "pilot," "weather," and "airport facilities," whereas a cabin pressure failure occurrence may result from "system and equipment" and

+"maintenance worker" factors.

-The statistical results indicate that over the preceding 10 years, human-related causes and factors were the most prevalent in major civil air transport occurrences in Taiwan, accounting for the highest percentage at 63.2% of causes in 24 cases (50.0% pilot related and 13.2% related to maintenance workers, ground crew, cabin crew, or other personnel).
-Environment-related factors were involved in 15 cases, accounting for 39.5% of all causes (26.3% related to the weather and 13.2% related to airport, air traffic control (ATC), or navigation facilities).
-Aircraft-related causes and factors were present in 14 cases, accounting for 36.8% of all causes (26.3% system and equipment related, 7.9% engine related, and 2.6% structure related).
-Other factors were involved in two cases, accounting for 5.3% are shown in Figure 15.
+The statistical results indicate that over the preceding 10 years, of all 33 cases, human-related causes and factors were the most prevalent in major civil air transport occurrences in Taiwan, accounting for the highest percentage at 66.7% or 22 cases (54.5% pilot-related and 12.1% related to maintenance workers, ground crew, cabin crew, or other personnel).
+Environment-related factors were involved in 16 cases, accounting for 48.5% of all causes (30.3% related to the weather, 15.2% related to airport, air traffic control (ATC), or navigation facilities, and 3% related to ATC and services).
+Aircraft-related causes and factors were present in 8 cases, accounting for 24.2% of all causes (21.2% system and equipment-related, and 3% engine-related).
+Other factors were involved in 3 cases, accounting for 9.1% as shown in Figure 15.